tractr/directus-sync/packages/api/README.md

 ### Helpers

-- `DELETE /directus-extension-sync/helpers/permissions/duplicates`: Remove conflicts in permissions when there are duplicated groups "role + collection + action".
+- `DELETE /directus-extension-sync/helpers/permissions/duplicates`: Remove conflicts in permissions when there are duplicated groups "policy + collection + action".

 ## Development